Patrickdg/AL-the-Trader/README.md

 ## Description
 Automated stock paper-trading algorithm using daily triggers to simulate buy/sell transactions on specified watchlist. **Only intended for simulation and demonstration purposes, NOT for live trading.**

+Current version tracks the 30 stocks in the DOW (as of May 1, 2020).

 ## Domains
 - Python (scraping, triggers, & transactions)
     - pandas (wrangling), yfinance (scraping)